luispabon/borg-s3-home-backup/README.md

   * CD into some folder then `borg extract ::backup-name`, should extract on that same folder.
   * Move extracted files where they're meant to be.

-Example for a typical desktop computer:
+Example for a typical desktop computer - total restore of your home folder:
+  * Make an administrative user whichever way you'd like, make sure they can `sudo` (for instance, on ubuntu they must be on the `adm` group).
+You'll be using this user to restore your data.
+Do this even if your user is already sudo-able to avoid issues when running the commands below.
   * Log out of your desktop back to the log in screen.
   * `CTRL+ALT+F1` to switch to tty1.
-  * Log in.
+  * Log in as said user.

 Then: